 Literacy is a key skill that is essential for every other part of the curriculum.
 We aim to provide every child with the skills to communicate effectively in speech and writing.
-The children are inspired to develop a love of literature.
+We prioritise the development of pupils' spoken language throughout our curriculum and intend that our pupils are inspired to develop a love of literature.

 All of this is done with our three core Christian Values at the heart of everything: courage, compassion and wisdom.
 Courage never to give up and to persevere even when the learning is challenging; compassion to help create a shared understanding of how to treat each other both inside and outside of the classroom and to appreciate that we all learn in different ways and at different paces; and wisdom to learn from our successes and our mistakes to help us make even wiser choices the next time.

 At St John’s Walham Green, through our DfE validated Essential Letters and Sounds phonics curriculum, we aim to create an enthusiasm and love for reading in our children, giving them the confidence and skills to read a wide range of books.
 Through high quality lessons, we aim for the children to develop the skills needed to decode new words through blending; spell new words through segmenting; and learn un-decodable high frequency 'Harder to Read and Spell' words by sight.
 We intend the curriculum to enable pupils to use these skills to decode any new word that they encounter.
 Our curriculum is in line with the National curriculum requirements and focuses on applying phonic knowledge as the primary route to recode words.
 Our phonics curriculum ensures every child can read well, quickly.